ACA Alternatives for my Company Healthcare

 What are the main ACA alternatives for group health insurance?

-The primary ACA alternatives that still maintain a group health structure are self-funded, partially self-funded, and level-funded group health plans.
-These options change how claims are paid and managed while preserving group coverage.
+The primary ACA alternatives that still maintain a group health structure are self-funded group health plans, partially self-funded plans, and level-funded arrangements.
+These options change how claims are paid and managed while preserving employer-sponsored coverage.

 Are self-funded group health plans ACA compliant?

 Yes.
-Self-funded group health plans must still follow many ACA rules, including coverage requirements and employee protections, but they differ in how premiums and claims risk are handled.
+Self-funded group health plans must still follow many ACA rules, including coverage requirements and employee protections.
+Employers comparing structures often review differences between traditional fully insured plans and small employer group health insurance options before deciding.

 What is the difference between fully insured and partially self-funded plans?